Top 10 Best Rock Bands of the '70s

 I definitely think a guitarist like Ritchie Blackmore deserves to be mentioned here for more than one occasion.
 And long live Zeppelin on their throne!

 People don't understand many things.
-If they want to know, Led Zeppelin is one music plagiarism.
+If they want to know, Led Zeppelin is known for music plagiarism.
 This band is underrated, but the songs have great melodies, much better than Pink Floyd.
 Pink Floyd is nothing but effects.
 It's a great band.
 My favorite.
 It's not only Rising as an album.
 It has great albums, much better than Rising.

 Simple, fast, and good.
 15-minute songs?
 No way!
 Average 2-minute songs made some difference back then.